q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 ### Visualize Module
-Similarly, we have two functions that handle visualization of molecules.
+Similarly, we have two functions that handle the visualization of molecules.
 We will place them into a module called `visualize.py`.

 ````{tab-set-code}